There are quite a few functions in Excel to extract text before the character quickly. In this article, we are going to know how to use them.

 - Use the Fill Handle to see the rest of the results.

-2. Insert Excel SUBSTITUTE Function Before the nth Occurrence of a Character
+2. Inserting Excel SUBSTITUTE Function Before the nth Occurrence of a Character

 To find the nth position of a specific character and extract texts before that, we can use the SUBSTITUTE function.
 It’s a very popular function.
 Let’s say we have a dataset.
 We are going to extract texts before the second space of the string.